1930 Glenview Road, Glenview, IL 60025

 First Monday of the Month

-Learn about browsers, search engines, basic vocabulary, searching strategies, and finding your way around a website in this hands-on class.
+Uncover tactics about using browsers, search engines, search strategies, and website navigation in this hands-on class.

 Learn to create presentations and standalone slideshows for work, school or personal use.

-Learn the basic steps and resources to start researching your family history.
+Learn the basic steps to start researching your family tree.